Unit 2 - Practice Quiz

 A. A normal point flagged as an anomaly.

-B. An anomaly classified as normal.
+B. An anomaly classified as an anomaly.

 C. A normal point classified as normal.

-D. An anomaly classified as an anomaly.
+D. An anomaly classified as normal.

 35 Which of the following scenarios is BEST suited for Supervised Learning rather than Anomaly Detection?

-C. Intrusion detection with unknown attack patterns.
+A. Intrusion detection with unknown attack patterns.

-D. Detecting new stars in astronomy images.
+B. Detecting new stars in astronomy images.

 36 What does the 'MinPts' parameter in DBSCAN represent?